Skip to main content

 3. Scope a minimum viable test before any build starts.
 Before launch, lock scope with a short checklist:

-Then write your thresholds as placeholders until they are verified with the right owner: confidence rule [verify], planned traffic split [verify], minimum runtime [verify], and any early-stop business rule [verify].
+Then keep threshold values unresolved until the right owner verifies the confidence rule, planned traffic split, minimum runtime, and any early-stop business rule from product analytics, experiment records, or the experimentation platform.
 Also confirm both variants fire the same primary and guardrail events correctly before traffic goes live.

 4. Read results like an operator, then make one decision.
 Evaluate in order: primary metric, guardrail metric, confidence check against your pre-agreed rule, then a sample-ratio mismatch sanity check (does real traffic allocation materially match intended split?).
 If allocation looks off, investigate targeting or instrumentation before recommending rollout.